Welcome to PENGUIN FIRST EDITIONS

 Essays and Belles Lettres in a Light Purple

 PELICANS 1 - 1,000

 Penguin published PELICANS from May 1937.
 These were in their familiar light blue and white covers.
-We list the first 600 which were published up to early 1963 (and are building up the listings to 1,000).
+We list the first 1,000 which were published up to early 1969.

 This was a very fine set of (what later became very collectable) illustrated hardbacks - The KING PENGUIN series - This series began in November 1939 and the final book, number 76 was published in 1959.
 This series has become very collectable.

 This site would like to acknowledge the help provided by Helen Beardsley and the staff at the Archives and Special Collections section of Stirling University Library which houses the Mitchell Penguin Collection, a collection of some 3,500 Penguin Books collected by Dr Angus Mitchell (a former Chair of the University Court). [see 'Useful Links' page]

-We also acknowledge the assistance the Penguin Random House Archive and Library, Nicki Carter and Catherine Flynn at Rushden; and previously Sue Payne at Rugby.
+We also acknowledge the assistance of the Penguin Random House Archive and Library, Nicki Carter and Catherine Flynn at Rushden; and previously Sue Payne at Rugby.

 We would like to thank Hannah Lowery, Archivist at the Special Collections, University of Bristol Library for her help. [also to be found on the 'Useful Links' page]